 The author correctly cites the insurance principle, but does not provide any authority to support his claim, which seems to indicate that all claims are properly handled by insurance companies.
-If this information were correct, I doubt that public insurance adjusters would have a profession.
+If this information were correct, it is unlikely that public insurance adjusters would have a profession.
 However, there is data in Florida that shows that using a public insurance appraiser does increase the final amount of claim payments.
 I analyzed these data and the OPAGGA report in my publication “Public Adjusters and Sinkhole Claims”.It is not only insured women who benefit from hiring public adjusters for a particular type of claim.

-Several insured persons have explained that, if they had not had the help of their public insurance appraiser, they would not have received the amount of compensation for their loss.
-Before deciding whether to hire one, it is essential to know what a public appraiser does and if they are licensed.
-A public appraiser is a licensed person who advocates for the policyholder and resolves the insurance claim on their behalf.
+Several insured persons have reported that, without the help of their public insurance appraiser, they would not have received the amount of compensation for their loss.
+Before deciding whether to hire one, it is essential to understand what a public adjuster does and if they are licensed.
+A public adjuster is a licensed individual who advocates for the policyholder and resolves the insurance claim on their behalf.
 Public adjusters are independent entities that work for the insured, not the insurance companies.
 This type of staffing is legal in most U.

-However, it's best to consult an authoritative source before getting into the matter.
-It is also possible for an insurance company to refuse to negotiate with a public appraiser or to refuse to pay the desired settlement.
-Public appraisers can help you achieve the same or perhaps better results in an affordable and less stressful way.
+S. states, including Florida.
+However, it is best to consult an authoritative source before getting into the matter.
+It is also possible for an insurance company to refuse to negotiate with a public adjuster or to refuse to pay the desired settlement.
+Public adjusters can help you achieve the same or perhaps better results in an affordable and less stressful way.

-Your insurance company will send its own appraiser, but you can also hire a public insurance appraiser to assess the loss of property on your behalf and help you file insurance claims.
-Public appraiser fees are usually a percentage of the amount that the insurance company pays for the policyholder's claim.
-A public appraiser is any person, firm, association, or corporation that acts on behalf of an insured in negotiating the settlement of a claim or claims for loss or damage to the insured's property.
-Depending on the severity and complication of the claim, the policyholder may want to seek out a more experienced public appraiser.
-A public appraiser can help reopen a claim with the insurer and file a supplementary claim for additional payments.
-At the time of the loss, he had more questions than answers and didn't know who to turn to until he hired his public appraiser.
+Your insurance company will send its own appraiser, but you can also hire a public insurance adjuster to assess the loss of property on your behalf and help you file insurance claims.
+Public adjuster fees are usually a percentage of the amount that the insurance company pays for the policyholder's claim.
+A public adjuster is any person, firm, association, or corporation that acts on behalf of an insured in negotiating the settlement of a claim or claims for loss or damage to the insured's property.
+Depending on the severity and complexity of the claim, the policyholder may want to seek out a more experienced public adjuster.
+A public adjuster can help reopen a claim with the insurer and file a supplementary claim for additional payments.
+At the time of his loss, one policyholder had more questions than answers and didn't know who to turn to until he hired his public adjuster.

 It can be difficult for a policyholder to complete these forms accurately, but a public claims adjuster can prepare and submit this information for each policyholder's unique claim.
-Public appraisers are professionals who are licensed to work on behalf of the policyholder to resolve property damage claims.
-When an insured person pays a public appraiser a small percentage of the claim payments collected by the Palestinian Authority or that are ultimately recovered, the PA can start helping right away and must work diligently, since it wants you to receive adequate payment for your claim so that you receive payment for their services.
+Public adjusters are professionals who are licensed to work on behalf of the policyholder to resolve property damage claims.
+When an insured person pays a public adjuster a small percentage of the claim payments collected by the Palestinian Authority or that are ultimately recovered, they can start helping right away and must work diligently since they want you to receive adequate payment for your claim so that you receive payment for their services.
 Many public adjusters visit the site of a loss for free to determine if they will work with the policyholder on a case.
 A policyholder may forget or may not be aware of all the costs that may be included in a claim, but public adjusters are professionals and are unlikely to overlook any costs.
 There are some negative aspects to consider when hiring a public adjuster, many of which are related to their reputation.